-Belarusian opposition leaded Tikhanovskaya meets German Chancellor Angela Merkel in Berlin to ask for support
+Belarusian opposition leader Tikhanovskaya meets Merkel in Berlin to ask for support

-Belarusian opposition leader Svetlana Tikhanovskaya met with German Chancellor Angela Merkel in Berlin on October 6, as she continues to travel Europe lobbying EU leaders for support in the people’s fight against Belarus' self-appointed President Alexander Lukashenko.
+Belarusian opposition leader Svetlana Tikhanovskaya met with German Chancellor Angela Merkel in Berlin on October 6, as she continued to travel Europe lobbying EU leaders for support in her people’s fight against Belarus' self-appointed President Alexander Lukashenko.

 The pair discussed the plight of the Belarusian people following August's disputed election that left Lukashenko clinging on to power by the use of brute force.
 Tikhanovskaya also visited the Berlin Wall, calling it a "symbol of freedom” and sang songs with Belarusian supporters in front of the Brandenburg Gate.